-This BLOG On Non-Conforming Mortgage Loans And Bank Statement Loans For Self Employed Borrowers Was UPDATED On June 21st, 2019
+This BLOG On Non-Conforming Mortgage Loans And Bank Statement Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On September 9th, 2020

 Non-Conforming Mortgage Loans Explained And Defined:

-Any mortgage loans that is not conforming to Fannie Mae and/or Freddie Mac mortgage lending guidelines are called non-conforming loans.
+Any mortgage loans that are not conforming to Fannie Mae and/or Freddie Mac mortgage lending guidelines are called non-conforming loans.

 - Jumbo Loans, bridge loans, hard money loans, commercial loans, and Condo Hotel Loans are examples of non-conforming mortgage loans.